netxms/netxms-doc/admin/user-management.rst

      - Description
      - Default value
    * - AuditLogRetentionTime
-     - Retention time in days for the records in internal audit log.
-All records older than specified will be deleted by housekeeping process.
+     - Retention time in days for the records in the internal audit log.
+All records older than specified will be deleted by the housekeeping process.
      - 90
    * - EnableAuditLog
      - Enable (``1``) or disable (``0``) audit logging.